-- Asbestos-containing materials (ACMs) are ubiquitous, but laboratory testing is needed for definitive identification. - Asbestos fibres are invisible to the naked eye, so there is no way of knowing for certain whether a person has been exposed and has inhaled or ingested them. - No threshold for exposure to asbestos has been identified below which no carcinogenic effect will occur.
+- Asbestos-containing materials (ACMs) are ubiquitous, but laboratory testing is needed for definitive identification. - Asbestos fibres that could be inhaled or ingested are invisible to the naked eye, so there is no way of knowing for certain whether a person has been exposed and has inhaled or ingested them. - No threshold for exposure to asbestos has been identified below which no cancer will occur.

-- Mesothelioma, the cancer caused by exposure to asbestos, is not curable and the mechanism of disease is not entirely understood. - Asbestos-related diseases like mesothelioma have a long latency period, with symptoms typically appearing decades after a person has been exposed to asbestos. - In terms of disease development in a regulated environment, the likelihood is low but the consequences are high.
+- Mesothelioma, a cancer caused by exposure to asbestos, is not curable and the mechanism of disease is not entirely understood. - Asbestos-related diseases like mesothelioma have a long latency period, with symptoms typically appearing decades after a person has been exposed to asbestos. - Diseases like mesothelioma can cluster in a geographic area. - The probability of developing an asbestos-related disease is low, but the consequences are high.
+These types of risks can provoke a range of emotional reactions and a range of risk perceptions.